marlonbarrios/pseudo_ouroboros/README.md

 <img width="1479" alt="Screenshot 2025-03-09 at 4 31 52 PM" src="https://github.com/user-attachments/assets/72cc6de8-a554-4349-b71e-1b7c63be07a5" />

+# Pseudo Ouroboros: The Genesis of Self Interest in Gradient Descent (early prototype)

 **Pseudo Ouroboros** is an experimental interactive generative art project that fuses intricate visual patterns with dynamic audio synthesis.
 Inspired by self-organizing systems and the iterative nature of gradient descent, this project simulates a snake-like organism that continuously evolves—mimicking the ancient symbol of eternal cyclic renewal, the Ouroboros.

 ---